Rain overflow monitoring: Take 3 simple steps for the environment

 • Measurement of the water level

 In the first step, the water level in the overflow basin is measured.
-With the following data loggers including software, you have a ready-made solution that can be adapted quickly and easily.
+Use one of the following data loggers and activate the “Overflow Log” add-on.
+This provides you with a ready-made solution that can be customized quickly and easily.
 You do not have to program, but configure yourself the logging of the rain overflow within a few minutes in the platform.

-Next, enter basic information about your rain overflow basin once in the platform.
+Next, the measured water level is used to detect potential overflow.
+To do this, you only need to enter some basic information about your rainwater overflow basin into the platform once.
 This includes information such as the height and width of the clarifying edges as well as the threshold coefficient.

 Blog